Fox Chapel girls showing glimpses of potential - Trib HSSN

 Fox Chapel owns victories over section foe Pine-Richland, as well as Class 3A No. 2 Carlynton and Class 5A No. 4 Woodland Hills.

-The Foxes opened the season with a loss to Class 6A No. 4 Upper St Clair and suffered a section defeat at the hands of Butler.
+The Foxes opened the season with a loss to Class 6A No. 4 Upper St Clair and suffered a section defeat to Butler.

 “Our start isn’t exactly what we wanted, but we know we can learn from each game and learn from our mistakes and take off from here,” said junior guard Domenica Delaney, who scored a team-best 12 points against North Allegheny, has five double-digit scoring efforts this season and is second on the team at 12.7 points per game.